In real life, even in the best of circumstances we often have to repeat ourselves to be understood by the people we're talking to.

 - Averted in The Thing (2011).
 During the helicopter ride at the beginning, Carter, one of the pilots, waves at passenger Kate to put on the headset next to her so that they can talk clearly.

-- At the end of the film version of 300, the narrator is talking to an army of over a thousand men.
+- At the end of the film version of 300, the narrator is talking to an army of over ten thousand men.
 Somehow, the guys way in the back who are probably half a mile away, hear him perfectly fine.

 - Humorously averted in Kung Fu Panda 2.
 After Lord Shen has shot Po with a cannon, he sails his ships to open sea in order to conquer all of China.
 Then he sees Po atop a roof far away.
 Po stands heroically and then starts giving an inspiring speech... except no one can hear him.
 After a few confused "What?"'s, Shen gives up trying to understand Po and just orders his troops to fire.